LiyrAstroph/MICA2/docs/prior.rst

   :math:`\Delta T = (T_1 - T_0)/(K-1)`, where :math:`K` is the number of Gaussians.

 For Types 2 and 3, it is better to use a relatively large number of Gaussians.

+**Note that for top-hat transfer function, the above types are generally similar (amplitude, center, and sigma of Gaussians correspond to amplitude, center, and width of top-hats, respectively), except for type 3, in which the top-hat widths are fixed to be** :math:`\Delta T/2`.